motyapa/Github/Independent Projects/readme.txt

 Online Piano - Implemented using jQuery/HTML/CSS.
 User presses buttons Q/W/E/R/U/I/O and a sound plays.
 Some notes about the project:
 -Only works with keyboard presses.
 At some point I should implement on-click functionality.
--jQuery code needs a little cleaning.
-Instead of having a bunch of else/if statements, I should have a map of keycodes to the information associated with them.
--Animate/prop time is 20ms.
+-Animate/prop time is 50ms.
 May change, this is purely a design choice.
 I want it to sound natural so if it's too low then the sound cuts out after user takes their finger off button, however a piano has reverb.
 If it's too long then users who play too fast will experience issues.
 Have to find a good middle ground.
+To see what I mean, try changing the delayTime variable to something like 500 and pressing Q really fast.

 See: https://codepen.io/arthur-vartanyan/pen/BbwzjG